-The Group has regular contact with our lenders and provides them with the required annual and interim reporting, accounts and compliance certificates to satisfy the conditions of its facilities.
-Through the Covid-19 pandemic some lenders requested some additional trading or compliance information from the Group, which was provided on an ad hoc basis, as well as during the Private Placement issuance process.
+The Group has regular contact with our lenders and provides them with the regular reporting, annual and interim accounts and compliance certificates to satisfy the conditions of its facilities.
+Since the Covid-19 pandemic lenders are increasingly requesting additional trading or compliance information from the Group, which is provided on an ad hoc basis, as well as during the Private Placement issuance process.